 Hollywood Casino Aurora.
-We lease a dockside barge structure and land-based pavilion in Aurora, Illinois.
+We lease a dockside barge structure and land based pavilion in Aurora, Illinois.
 We lease the land, which is 0.4 acres, on which the pavilion is located and a pedestrian walkway bridge.
-We also lease a parking lot and two parking garages, together comprising over 2 acres.
+We also lease a parking lot and two parking garages, together comprising approximately 2 acres.

 Hollywood Casino Joliet.
-We lease 276 acres in Joliet, Illinois, which includes a barge-based casino, land-based pavilion, a 100-room hotel, a 1,100 space parking garage, surface parking areas and a recreational vehicle park.
+We lease approximately 276 acres in Joliet, Illinois, which includes a barge based casino, land based pavilion, a 100 room hotel, structured and surface parking areas and a recreational vehicle park.

 Argosy Casino Alton.
-We lease 3.6 acres in Alton, Illinois, a portion of which serves as the dockside boarding for the Alton Belle II, a riverboat casino.
-The dockside facility includes an entertainment pavilion and office space, as well as surface parking areas with 1,341 spaces.
+We lease 3.8 acres in Alton, Illinois, a portion of which serves as the dockside boarding for the Alton Belle II, a riverboat casino.
+The dockside facility includes an entertainment pavilion and office space, as well as surface parking areas.